Voigtländer Ultron 40mm f/2 SL IIs Review

 The design clues in the Voigtländer SL lenses are derived from the Nikkor lenses of the sixties.
 Every little detail is carefully crafted from the silver metal ring in the middle with the color-coded depth of field indicators to the font chosen for the f-stop indicators.

-I chose Silvertip as I think it looks rather classy plus it was the only color available from the distributor making it an easy choice.
+I chose Silvertip because I think it looks rather classy, and it was the only color available from the distributor, making it an easy choice.

-The Voigtländer Ultron 40mm f/2 SL IIs has CPU contacts on the mount which means information such as f-stop and distance can be transferred to modern digital cameras or f-stop and focus aid is available for modern Nikon SLR film cameras such as the Nikon F100.
+The Voigtländer Ultron 40mm f/2 SL IIs has CPU contacts on the mount, which means information such as f-stop and distance can be transferred to modern digital cameras, or f-stop and focus aid are available for modern Nikon SLR film cameras such as the Nikon F100.

 Update: February 2024

-I recently tried the Ultron 40mm f/2 SL IIs on a Nikon Zf and can confirm that with the CPU contacts the lens will provide a green focus confirmation light along with subject detection.
-Two very convenient features.
+I recently tried the Ultron 40mm f/2 SL IIs on a Nikon Zf and can confirm that with the CPU contacts, the lens will provide a green focus confirmation light and subject detection—two very convenient features.

 Voigtländer Ultron 40mm f/2 SL IIs In Action